 - A password requirement is blocking the crawler – Crawlers can’t log in to your site so if something is passwords protected there’s no way that a crawler will find and index it.

 Ranking: How do you get to the top of SERPs?

 The moment you’ve been waiting for.
 How to beat out competitors and rank well enough to dominate SERPs at the top of page one.
 Before you can maneuver your way to the top, though you need to understand how search engines determine rankings first.

 Search engines rank pages starting with pages they think are the most relevant to a user’s search query to least relevant with the most relevant at the top of the page.
-When a user enters a search query the search engine’s algorithm looks through millions of pages stored in the index and determines which pages are the most relevant to the user’s search.
-There are a lot of aspects of a page that signal relevancy to search engines but focusing on the two below have the most displayable impact on your rankings in SERPs.
+When a user enters a search query, the search engine’s algorithm looks through millions of pages stored in the index and determines which pages are the most relevant to the user’s search.
+There are a lot of aspects of a page that signal relevancy to search engines.
+However, focusing on the two areas below have the most displayable impact on your rankings in SERPs.

 Backlinks also referred to as inbound links, are links from other websites that direct people to your site.
 Links are often referred to as the “currency of the internet” and have other sites with high authority linking back to you can signal to search engines that the content on your site is valuable and relevant.
 You can check out our blog post on backlinks and link building for a more in-depth look at how these can help your ranking.